 For Fine Arts Fans

-Alley Theatre, Hobby Center, and the Houston Ballet often feature shows that older kids will love, like The Little Mermaid, coming up in December, 2021, at the Hobby Center.
+Alley Theatre, Hobby Center, and the Houston Ballet often feature shows that older kids will love, like The Little Mermaid and Cinderella.
 Enjoy a meal nearby, either in the park at Niko Niko's or at Barnaby's Cafe.
 Then catch your show!

-Founded in 1980, the Children's Museum features many permanent exhibits, designed for ages birth to twelve years.
+Founded in 1980 and located in the Museum District, the Children's Museum is one of the top children's museums in the country.
+It features many permanent exhibits and interactive displays, designed for ages birth to twelve years.

 For Theme Park and Arcade Lovers

 Twenty miles from downtown Houston, Kemah sits on the Gulf of Mexico.
-Visit the boardwalk for rides, games, dining, and concerts.
+Visit the boardwalk for rides, games, dining, concerts, and fun for the entire family.

 Another Galveston favorite, Moody Gardens features a set of pyramids - the Aquarium Pyramid, the Discovery Pyramid, and the Rainforest Pyramid.
 Kids of all ages will love Moody Gardens!